fkohl04/framework-performance/README.md

 The underlying Tomcat http engine works with a fixed count of 200 threads.
 With this given, it is logical that it can serve 200 requests per second.
 So why not simply raising the count of threads?
 On the one hand, we want to compare the frameworks without any performance relevant adjustments.
-When working with such a service you have to decide before deployment what the maximal thread count shall be.
+When working with such a service you have to decide what the maximal thread count shall be before deployment.
 The service is not scaling automatically when the request count gets higher than initially expected.
 On the other hand, raising the thread count is also in general not the perfect solution for performance problems, because maintaining threads always costs resources.
 More details about this will be provided in the third test.